CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Monitoring/Use-Ganglia-with-Cumulus-Linux.md

         cumulus@switch$ sudo service ganglia-monitor restart
         cumulus@switch$ sudo service gmetad restart

-9. At this point you should start seeing server statistics show up in Ganglia by viewing them at http://\<the-host-ip\>/ganglia.
-It is simply seeing its own data.
-As you can see in this example, we sometimes interchange DNS and IP, making sure DNS is set up or only utilize the reachable IPs.
+9. At this point you should start seeing server statistics show up in Ganglia by viewing them at *http://\<the-host-ip\>/ganglia*.
+It is just seeing its own data.
+This example sometimes interchanges DNS and IP, making sure DNS is set up or only utilizing the reachable IPs.

 ## Set Up the Switch

-1. The switch, or node, where we want to monitor traffic must have just one package installed:
+1. The switch, or node, where you want to monitor traffic must have just one package installed:

     - `ganglia-monitor`, also known as `gmond` (Ganglia monitoring daemon)

-2.  `gmond` has been added to the Cumulus Linux repo.
-Install `ganglia-monitor` by running:
+2. With `gmond` added to the Cumulus Linux repo, install `ganglia-monitor` by running:

         cumulus@switch$ sudo apt-get install ganglia-monitor

-3. As with the host (Web server), we are going to configure unicast for this example.
+3. As with the host (Web server), you are configuring unicast for this example.
 First set up the `send_metadata_interval` by editing `/etc/ganglia/gmond.conf`.
-In this example we use 30 seconds.
+This example uses 30 seconds.

         globals {
           daemonize = yes